michbur/IBID-R-introduction/readme.md

 ## Registration:

 Although the event is **free of charge**, participants <u>must</u> register under [https://ibid-2018.b2match.io/signup](https://ibid-2018.b2match.io/signup), as available places are limited and information is required for certified participation.
-Participation in the free IBID conference is not necessary.
+Participation in the free IBID conference is not necessary but recommended for

 [**The registration is open until 21 May 2018.**](https://ibid-2018.b2match.io/signup)